-Skin Rash: Broken skin or rashes should be reported to Coon Joint Replacement Institute; if significant, your surgery may be postponed.
+Skin Rash: Broken skin or rashes should be reported to your surgeon's office; if significant, your surgery may be postponed.

 Pre-Surgery Bathing: You will receive 3 packets of Hibiclens wipes prior to surgery along with instructions regarding how to use them after showering the night before surgery.
 (This is in replacement of our prior process of showering with liquid Hibiclens).
 You will not shower the morning of surgery.